nus-cs2103-AY2324S2/ip/README.md

+# Test generation setup help
+Only run this if you're sure your program works as intended `./text-ui-test/runtest.sh > ./text-ui-test/EXPECTED.txt`

 # Duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.